 Existential psychotherapy helps people explore these givens of existence and embrace their own personal freedom to make choices in adult life.

-Although existential psychotherapy can help people with specific mental issues such as depression and anxiety, it is also useful for people who are simply seeking meaning in life or wish to form their own personal ideology.
+Existential psychotherapy can help people with specific mental issues such as depression and anxiety.
+It is also useful for people who are seeking meaning and personal satisfaction in life.

 It can be particularly helpful for: